nsrivast/tree-range-viz/README.md

 ### <a name="explore"></a>Explore Results

 ##### Examine data and think on visualization metrics
-For the 678 tree species, the 50 states, ~3000 counties, and ~3500 northeast towns, I had a list of all tree species contained in each region and all regions covered by each species.
+For the 678 tree species, 50 states, ~3000 counties, and ~3500 northeast towns, I had a list of all tree species contained in each region and all regions covered by each species.
 The next step was to consider how to best represent and visualize the information.

 Starting from the tree data, it would be somewhat interesting to see how many regions and what total area each tree covered, although this information was already given directly in the tree range maps.
 I couldn't think of many fruitful comparisons to be made between trees besides size of coverage area, since metrics like shape, directionality, or region of coverage were probably better examined per-location than per-tree.
-Here are the trees with largest and smallest ranges:
+For interest, here are the trees with largest and smallest reported ranges:

-Rank | Largest | Smallest
+Rank | Largest Range | Smallest Range :---:|:--------|:---------
-:---:|:--------|:---------
 1 | common juniper (_Juniperus communis_) | black calabash (_Amphitecna latifolia_)
 2 | quaking aspen (_Populus tremuloides_) | Florida cupania (_Cupania glabra_)